 Rent for the part of your home still owned by the bank

-There are two main types of home purchase plans:
+There are three main types of home purchase plans:

 Ijara or Ijarah, where the monthly payments you make are kept by the bank or building society until the end of your agreement.
 It's only at this point that this money is used to pay off your balance and the lender's stake is removed.

-Diminishing Musharaka, where your payments buy out a little bit of the bank or building society's stake every month.
+Diminishing Musharaka, or just Musharaka where your payments buy out a little bit of the bank or building society's stake every month.
 As your stake grows you have to pay less in rent to pay for the bank's stake.

 To qualify for a home purchase plan you need: